tomvonclef/OllamaRAG/README.md

 # RAG Explorer with ChromaDB

 ## Overview
-This is a full-featured Retrieval-Augmented Generation (RAG) application that utilizes ChromaDB, HuggingFace embeddings, and the Ollama LLM (Qwen).
+This is a simple Retrieval-Augmented Generation (RAG) application that utilizes ChromaDB, HuggingFace embeddings, and the Ollama LLM (Qwen).
 The application allows users to upload documents, extract text, chunk the text, and perform queries to retrieve relevant information.
+It has been tested on MacOS but should work on other systems.

 ## Features
 - **Document Ingestion**: Upload `.txt` or `.pdf` files to extract text.